Personality Theories: 7 Key Models Compared for Teachers

 Key humanist theorists include Carl Rogers and Abraham Maslow.
 Rogers emphasised the importance of self-awareness, self-acceptance, and empathy in the development of one's personality.
 He believed that individuals have an innate capacity for growth and self-improvement, but that this growth can be hindered by conditions of worth imposed by society.
 Maslow, on the other hand, developed the concept of the hierarchy of needs, which identifies a series of innate needs that must be met in order for individuals to reach their full potential.

 The classroom implications of CAPS are significant.
-A pupil may be highly confident and verbally expressive in physical education whilst being withdrawn and reluctant to contribute in English lessons.
-A trait approach might categorise this pupil as moderately extraverted and leave it there.
+A learner may be highly confident and verbally expressive in physical education whilst being withdrawn and reluctant to contribute in English lessons.
+A trait approach might categorise this learner as moderately extraverted and leave it there.
 CAPS invites the teacher to ask instead: what is it about the English context specifically that activates a different behavioural profile?
 The answer may involve social comparison, perceived competence, assessment anxiety, or the relational dynamics of that particular room.

 One prominent figure in this field is Albert Bandura, who developed the social learning theory.
 Bandura proposed that learning is not only a result of direct reinforcement or punishment, but also occurs through observation and imitation of others.
 He argued that individuals learn from the consequences that they observe happening to others, known as vicarious reinforcement or punishment.